A geometric model for the derived category of gentle algebras: Surfaces with boundaries for gentle algebras

 \begin{proof} Follows directly from Proposition~\ref{prop::fundamental group} and the fact that the annulus is the only (compact oriented) surface with fundamental group $\mathbb Z$. \end{proof}

-By \cite{AssemHappel}, the algebras appearing in Corollary \ref{coro::no-cycles} are precisely the algebras which are derived equivalent to a path algebra of type $A$; by \cite{AG}, those appearing in Corollary \ref{coro::one-cycle} are determined, up to derived equivalence, by their AG-invariant (for more on the AG-invariant, see Section \ref{sect::AG-invariant}).
+By \cite{AssemHappel}, the algebras appearing in Corollary \ref{coro::no-cycles} are precisely the algebras which are derived equivalent to a path algebra of type $\mathbb{A}$; by \cite{AG}, those appearing in Corollary \ref{coro::one-cycle} are determined, up to derived equivalence, by their AG-invariant (for more on the AG-invariant, see Section \ref{sect::AG-invariant}).

 {\it Proof of Proposition~\ref{prop::fundamental group}.} It follows from Proposition \ref{prop::gentle-from-lamination}, that there exists an embedding of $Q$ into $S_A$ such that each vertex is mapped to an interior point on the corresponding laminate and such that each arrow is mapped to a path with no intersection with the boundary and no intersection with any of the laminates apart from its endpoints.

 For our assertions it is sufficient to prove that this embedding is a strong deformation retract of the surface.
 We do this by gluing deformation retractions of the individual polygons cut out by the lamination.\\ For each polygon $P_v$, $v \in \overline{\mathcal{M}}$, denote by $Q(v)$ the subquiver of $Q$, which contains all arrows of the path $v$, if $v \in \mathcal{M}$, and, in case $v \in \mathcal{M}_0$, let $Q(v)$ be the subquiver with a single vertex corresponding to $v \in \mathcal{M}_0$.
 We define a strong deformation retraction of $P_v$ onto the embedding of $Q(v)$, which contracts each laminate to a single point and projects each boundary segment onto an arrow.